Comparing Redis OSS and Memcached

 • Can take advantage of cost-efficient and resizable hardware capacity.

-Additonally, ElastiCache for Redis features an enhanced engine which improves on the reliability and efficiency of open source Redis while remaining Redis-compatible so your existing Redis applications work seamlessly without changes.
-ElastiCache for Redis also features Online Cluster Resizing, supports encryption, and is HIPAA eligible and PCI DSS compliant.
+Additonally, ElastiCache features an enhanced engine which improves on the reliability and efficiency of Redis OSS while remaining compatibility so your applications work seamlessly without changes.
+ElastiCache also features Online Cluster Resizing, supports encryption, and is HIPAA eligible and PCI DSS compliant.

 ElastiCache for Memcached features Auto Discovery which helps developers save time and effort by simplifying the way an application connects to a cluster.

-Read the more detailed comparison between ElastiCache for Redis and Elasticache for Memcached for further information about differences between the two products.
+Read the more detailed comparison between the two engines for further information about differences between the two products.

 Start using Amazon ElastiCache with AWS Free Tier in three easy steps: